National law · source: Normattiva

 10 · Official source

-Normattiva — consolidated text in force
+Normattiva — text in force

 Open the official source on Normattiva

-Primary source · Normattiva + Official Gazette No. 223/2025
+Primary source · Normattiva + OG General Series No. 223/2025

-NomotecnIA reading · interpretation, not source
+NomotecnIA reading · interpretation, not a source

-Fields 11–12 · own synthesis
+Fields 11–12 · our own synthesis

 Our reading for an SME.